 How often are your samples never chosen?
 The size of your train set and the size of your test set can be better understood by knowing that it is calculated using the probability of items being chosen in your random samples.
 When all of your samples have been bagged, that is as many total samples as the size of your dataset, approximately ⅔ or .632 will have been randomly drawn.
 Therefore, what remains unchosen or OOB is the total, or 1 – 0.632 = 0.368.
 What remains out of bag, unsampled, is about one-third of your dataset.
 You might also see this written as 1/e.

 Each bootstrapped sample has an equal number of data points as the size of your dataset.
 For the question of how many times to bootstrap, 1,000 times is often appropriate, and in some cases more can help to find a high level of certainty about the reliability of your statistics.
-Bootstrapping can also be accomplished with as few as 50 samples.
+Bootstrapping can work reasonably well with smaller sample counts too, though results become less reliable as the sample size shrinks further.

 Implementing Bootstrapping in Python

-“”” purpose: Calculate confidence interval for model performance (metric)
+Calculate a confidence interval for a model performance metric.

 Parameters

-data: list of data points in a format that is acceptable to get_metric
+Data points in a format acceptable to get_metric

 Returns